 Then as for the idea of creating man out of clay that Jesus knew about, it was an expression that he was using which came from the being he regarded as Lord—“God created man out of clay.”
 Was he referring to the clay that ordinary people know of?
 He wasn’t.
 It wasn’t clay as ordinary people know it.
 Rather, in higher dimensions all material, including clay, is high-energy matter of a more microcosmic plane.
 Then at what point was the “man” that he described created?
 Was it done before the dawn of civilization on Earth, or at some other time?
 There was actually an account to this effect contained in a distant legend, and he told it to people—i.e., that God created man out of clay.

-But in reality, it’s not the clay from this human side.
-The clay on the other side has power, and the things that make up that side are, if brought over here, similar to gong.
-What he meant was that [man] was created on the other side.
+But in reality, it’s not the clay from this human dimension.
+The clay in those dimensions is alive, and the things that make up those places are, if brought over here, similar to gong.
+He was referring to man’s having been created over there.
 Celestial beings have skin finer and more delicate than ours here.
-That is due to their not having cells that are comprised of the same layer of substances as ours are; theirs are comprised of finer and tinier substances.
+That is due to their not having cells that are composed of the same layer of substances as ours are; theirs are composed of finer and tinier substances.
 When they were pushed over into this dimension of ordinary man, it turned out they were the same as man.
 It was just that they looked extraordinarily beautiful with an especially delicate appearance.
 This meant that a larger bodily layer of cellular matter had to be added for man.
 And it is thus that human beings assume the appearance they do.

 The people in the heavens have bodies, too, and they look the same as us when they fly over here.
 Underneath the large mountains of China are buried the corpses of celestial beings.
 When they died their bodies were buried under the mountains.
 These people look about the same as human beings, contrary to what was described in the scriptures.
 When Jesus was in the world he actually didn’t leave people any scriptures.
 Rather, it was people after him, his followers, who wrote them, and they did so in accordance with their own times.
 Buddha Shakyamuni did not leave behind any scriptures, either; it was likewise his followers who wrote them.
-So it was a case of their followers having heard what was said, but failing to grasp what the original meaning was, what kind of people they were referring to, or in what historical context the things described took place.
+And his followers didn’t grasp the original meaning of what they heard, what kind of people were referred to, or the historical context of the things described.

-[Jesus] said that man was created out of clay, which left ordinary people puzzled, thinking “Our bodies aren’t clay.”
+[Jesus] said that man was created out of clay, which left ordinary people puzzled, since their bodies don’t seem to be made of clay.
 The idea is that the clay at extremely high levels is superior to the material of our flesh bodies.
 The higher the plane, the more superior it is.

 In a considerably remote time prior to the existence of low-level man, the beings above created man in other dimensions.
-The moment I would say to a dimension that something be formed, it would immediately take form.
-And any object could be created at the mere thought of it—trace a finger in the air and it would form, albeit in other dimensions.
+The moment I would say to a dimension that something be formed, it would immediately take form, and any object could be created at the mere thought of it—trace a finger in the air and it would form—albeit in other dimensions.
 In other words, what was said in the past about creating the world, about creating a plane of the heavens, or what the Buddhist scriptures said in regards to creating the universe—those things were all manifestations of the power of Buddhas.
-What this tells us is, positive karma, good karma, and evil karma were all generalized by them as “karma.”
-So those things were created by Buddhas.
+What this tells us is, positive karma, good karma, and evil karma were all categorized by them as “karma,” or “action.”
+All of these things were created by Buddhas.